kuuronekoo/Simple-Weather-App/README.md

-# Simple Weather App
+# 🌤Simple Weather App

 A minimalist weather app built using plain HTML, CSS, and JavaScript that fetches current weather data for a given location.

-## Features
+## ⛅Features

-- Get current weather information for any city
+- ⚡ Get current weather information for any city
-- Display weather details like temperature, humidity, and weather description
+- ❄ Display weather details like temperature, temperature etc.
-- Responsive and mobile-friendly design
+- ⭐Responsive and mobile-friendly design

-## How to Use
+## 🌏How to Use

 1. Clone or download the repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.